drGorski/renewableEnergyBlockchain/README.md

 # Extending the CorDapp

-For a guided example of how to extend this template, see the Hello, World! tutorial [here](https://docs.corda.net/hello-world-introduction.html).
+For a guided example of how to extend CorDapp template, see the Hello, World! tutorial [here](https://docs.corda.net/hello-world-introduction.html).

+# Implementation

+### Energy selling/buying workflow